EricoPanazzolo/Security-in-LLMs-Validation-of-Risks-in-Simulated-Environments/README.md

 4. **Read the instructions in `challenge.md`**

-5. For all branches, you need to set your Hugging Face API token, which can be obtained from [Hugging Face](https://huggingface.co/).
+5. For all branches, you need to set your own Hugging Face API token, which can be obtained from [Hugging Face](https://huggingface.co/settings/tokens/).

 ## Results